imanursar/imanursar.github.io/projects/geospatial/H3 spatial index.markdown

 ## The Code
-By calling `maps.geo_to_hexagon`, we can weather stations reporting data for January 1, 2022 across Ohio, and calculate interpolation for area around them.
+By calling `maps.geo_to_hexagon`, we can convert geometry from specific dataset into a hexagonal grid.

 ```python
 result = maps.geo_to_hexagon(main_data, types='points', res=9, agg_col=None)